falseywinchnet/tomatofft/README.md

 For the first half of the real fourier transform- they are identical once the tminus is considered.

-This means that each bin of the fft can be independently computed by a different thread, which internally needs N*2 transpose elements, N residual elements, N sigmoid elements, the input data, and N *2 storage- N * 7 float64 elements per thread, which must perform 1024 additions, 1024 multiplications, and 1024 swaps(N^2).
+This means that each bin of the fft can be independently computed by a different thread, which internally needs N*2 transpose elements, N residual elements, N sigmoid elements, the input data, and N *2 storage- N * 7 float64 elements per thread, which must perform 1024 additions, 1024 multiplications, and 1024 swaps(N * 2).
+As a result, tomatopatch can if fully parallelized return results in 2N.

 For radix-FFT, you only need a little over 2^k * N * 2 bytes and you only need O(N log N) operations.